 “Each day, we are faced with hundreds of tiny decisions — the option to either take the easy way out and jump at instant gratification or to say no to temptation,” the study notes.
 “But it is increasingly the distractions we avoid that define our capacity for success.”

-That said, here are 18 tasks Texans should think strongly about checking off their lists before the snow flies.
+That said, here are 18 tasks Texans should think strongly about checking off their lists before the temperature plummets.
 After all, you never know when that thermometer might break tradition and sink below the 30s, and some forecasters are predicting a colder-than-normal winter in the Lone Star State (Polar Vortex, anyone?).

 - Empty sprinkler lines: Using an air compressor and a basic quick-connect coupling, you can tackle this project on your own as long as you do it a zone at a time.
 Online videos offer step-by-step instructions.